ninthsword/ha-smartthinq-sensors/README.md

 1. Clone the git master branch.
 `git clone https://github.com/ollo69/ha-smartthinq-sensors.git`
-2. If missing, create a `custom_components` directory where your configuration.yaml file resides.
+2. If missing, create a `custom_components` directory where your `configuration.yaml` file resides.
 This is usually in the config directory of homeassistant.
 `mkdir ~/.homeassistant/custom_components`
-3. Copy the smartthinq_sensors directory within the `custom_components` directory of your homeassistant installation from step 2.
+3. Copy the `smartthinq_sensors` directory within the `custom_components` directory of your homeassistant installation from step 2.
 `cp -R ha-smartthinq-sensors/custom_components/smartthinq_sensors/ ~/.homeassistant/custom_components`
 4. (Optional) Delete the git repo.
-`rm -R ha-smartthinq-sensors/`
+`rm -Rf ha-smartthinq-sensors/`

     After a correct installation, your configuration directory should look like the following.

     ```shell
         └── ...
         └── configuration.yaml
-        └── secrects.yaml
+        └── secrets.yaml
         └── custom_components
             └── smartthinq_sensors
                 └── __init__.py